Tuesday, August 24, 2021

 Sunday, August 1, 2021

-Early vertical take-off and landing fighters from southern California, part 2: the jet-powered tail-sitters
+Early vertical take-off and landing fighters from southern California, part 2: Ryan's jet-powered tail-sitters

 As I discussed in my previous post, the Convair XFY and Lockheed XFV were touted by their respective companies as magic-bullet solutions to overcome the speed limitations of helicopters by combining the vertical lift of a helicopter with the combat performance of a fighter plane.
 However, these aircraft were handicapped by the pilot having difficulty landing the plane (in other words, figuring out how close he was approaching the ground), and the Convair and Lockheed "Pogos" also would have been no match for Soviet fighter planes even if they had gone into production due to the turboprop powerplant around which were designed.
 However, US aircraft manufacturers in southern California did not completely give up on the tail-sitter concept, instead merely choosing to design tail-sitting VTOL fighters powered by a jet engine rather than a propeller engine.
 While the Ryan Aeronautical Company of San Diego is best known for taking the lead in jet-powered tail-sitting VTOL aircraft design, the very Convair and Lockheed that had created the turboprop-powered "Pogo" aircraft also undertook design studies for tail-sitters with jet propulsion.
 Therefore, this post will focus on jet-powered designs for tail-sitting VTOL fighters from southern California.